Best Teas For Stress Relief

 5. Ashwagandha Tea

-Withania somnifera, an adaptogenic herb highly valued in Ayurvedic medicine for its stress-reducing effects, is the source of the roots used to make ashwagandha tea.
+Ashwagandha tea is made from the roots of Withania somnifera, an adaptogenic herb highly valued in Ayurvedic medicine for its stress-reducing effects.

 As an adaptogen, ashwagandha aids the body in adjusting to stimuli and regaining equilibrium.
 By changing the amounts of stress hormones like cortisol, ashwagandha tea can help control the body's stress response, fostering relaxation and lowering feelings of worry.